theaniketraj/pulse/PREMIUM_FEATURES.md

 ## 📝 Conclusion

-By implementing these 5 premium features, Pulse can evolve from a useful open-source tool into a comprehensive enterprise observability platform that competes with industry leaders while maintaining the unique advantage of deep VS Code integration.
+By implementing these 5 premium features, Vitals can evolve from a useful open-source tool into a comprehensive enterprise observability platform that competes with industry leaders while maintaining the unique advantage of deep VS Code integration.

 **Next Steps**:

 1. Validate features with 10-20 beta customers
 2. Secure funding or bootstrap initial development
 3. Hire 2-3 additional engineers for premium features